ameliebou/ucm-code-challenge/README.md

 | `spoken_languages` | array of strings            | The languages required for the job |
 | `shifts`           | array of arrays             | The shift dates for the job        |

-The parameter `spoken_languages` is an array containing the different languages required for the job as strings.
+The parameter `spoken_languages` is an array containing the different languages required for the job as strings. **A job must have at least one spoken language.**
 The parameter `shifts` is an array of arrays.
-Each subarray needs two strings: the first string is the starting date and time of the shift, the second string is the ending date and time.
+Each subarray needs two strings: the first string is the starting date and time of the shift, the second string is the ending date and time. **A job must have between one and seven shift(s).**

 Example:
 ```